rahra/decyb/README.md

 `race=...` to specifiy a specific race, e.g. `race=ogr2023` to show everything about the Ocean Globe Race 2023.

+To use it locally within your browser just clone this repo and then open the file `html/decyb.html` and add the URL paramter `race=ogr2023` or whatever race you wanna see.

 The C version definitely works since it is just a decoder, the JS version would need some adaptions (see code for details).